thomasabishop/eolas/zk/Dates_in_Python.md

 ### Creating Datetime Objects

-To create a datetime object, you can use `datetime.datetime`.
+To create a datetime object, use `datetime.datetime`.

 ```python
 some_datetime = datetime.datetime(2021, 9, 30, 13, 24, 56)
 print("Some datetime:", some_datetime)
 ```

-### Extracting Components
+### Extracting components

-You can extract various components from a datetime object like so:
+Extract components from a datetime object:

 ```python
 print("Year:", some_datetime.year)